Bobay-Ochman/ConSpeciFix-Website/README.md

 3. The nodejs server in `app/app.js` receives the request near the logic `request.method==="POST"` and `request.url === "/upload"`.
 Here, we receive the incoming form and place the file from it into `app/uploads/<timestamp>/`.
 We then start `app/engines/go.py` making sure to give it through parameters some user information.

 4. `app/engines/go.py` then begins to prepare for the comparison by unzipping the upload, renaming it, and moving it to the correct location.
 Here, the process begins to differ for a comparison versus an exploratory phase.
 Continuing on we will only look at the comparison.

 5. `app/efs/ConSpeciFix/web/runner.py` is then called, properly initialized to run the correct files and uploads.
+The web variant of ConSpeciFix is different from the Database Building variety in that instead of reading the location of the database and test subject from a standard config file, it takes this information as a parameter.
+This allows a single copy of the code to be used simultaneously while pointing to different locations on the server's file system.
+The process begins by downloading the base comparison species from `http://conspecifix-data-bucket.s3-website.us-east-2.amazonaws.com`, and will email the user upon completion.

 ## A note on site design